 A hostname and fqdn can be provided by specifying a full domain name under the fqdn key.
 Alternatively, a hostname can be specified using the hostname key, and the fqdn of the cloud wil be used.
 If a fqdn specified with the hostname key, it will be handled properly, although it is better to use the fqdn config key.
-If both fqdn and hostname are set, fqdn will be used.
+If both fqdn and hostname are set, it is distro dependent whether hostname or fqdn is used, unless the prefer\fqdn\over\hostname option is true and fqdn is set it will force the use of FQDN in all distros, and if false then it will force the hostname use.